hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 2022-06-01T00:00:00.000Z|30|300|257
 _null_|181|1810|838

 We have 1810 events, aggregated into 181 database rows.
-Each month's event coount is 10x the number of days in the month.
+Each month's event count is 10x the number of days in the month.

 ## Compaction of Older Data